clokep/relapse/docs/setup/installation.md

 Some extra dependencies may be needed.
 You can use Homebrew (https://brew.sh) for them.

-You may need to install icu, and make the icu binaries and libraries accessible.
-Please follow [the official instructions of PyICU](https://pypi.org/project/PyICU/) to do so.

 On ARM-based Macs you may also need to install libjpeg and libpq:
 ```sh
  brew install jpeg libpq